processing/pr05-grant/2025_BuildingBridges/final-reports/pr05_2025_final_report_Vaivaswat_Dubey.md

 ## Key Insights and Lessons Learned

 1. **Contributor Friction is Critical**
- Minimize setup complexity over technical elegance.
+Technical solutions must be evaluated not just on capabilities but on ease of contribution.
+The native Java implementation requires only JDK installation (already required for Processing development), while the NPM approach would have required Node.js, NPM, and cross-ecosystem knowledge.
+Lesson: Minimize barrier to entry over technical elegance.

 2. **Headless GUI Applications Are Non-Trivial**
- GUI frameworks assume interactivity that must be explicitly managed.
+Running PApplet non-interactively required deep understanding of its lifecycle, threading model, and window management.
+The "just run it without a window" approach doesn't work.
+Lesson: GUI frameworks make assumptions about interactivity that must be explicitly managed in automated testing.

 3. **Binary Compilation Has Hidden Costs**
- Build times, binary sizes, and maintenance issues outweigh benefits.
+The investigation into Nexe, pkg, and other tools revealed that JavaScript-to-binary compilation is far from mature.
+Build times, binary sizes, platform inconsistencies, and deprecated toolchains make this approach impractical for most projects.
+Lesson: Sometimes the "boring" solution (native implementation) is the best solution.

 4. **Threshold Tuning is an Art**
- Balancing false positives vs. missed regressions requires experimentation.
+Finding the right balance for MAX_TOTAL_DIFF_PIXELS, MIN_CLUSTER_SIZE, and color tolerance required extensive experimentation with real sketches.
+Too sensitive = false positives, too lenient = missing real bugs.
+Lesson: Default thresholds should work for most cases, but allow per-test customization.

 5. **Documentation in Code**
- Test code should serve as living documentation for contributors.
+The typography test challenges (white canvas problem) highlighted the need for comprehensive setup examples.
+Creating font explicitly, setting fill in draw(), using BASELINE alignment - these aren't obvious from Processing documentation.
+Lesson: Test code serves as documentation; make it exemplary.

 ---